Emergency decompression stop vs safety stop and what’s the difference between them

 Time is of the essence when a scuba diver has the bends.
 It’s important for them to be re-pressurised back to depth to re-compress the bubbles of nitrogen back into the body tissues.
 This is before they cause serious damage or worse still death.

-Once the hyperbaric chamber has re-pressurised the diver to depth once more, they are slowly brought back up to atmospheric pressure once more.
+The hyperbaric chamber will re-pressurised the diver to depth once more.
+They are then slowly brought back up to atmospheric pressure once more.

 How deep can you dive with scuba gear?

 Outside of natures limits on how deep scuba divers can dive, your maximum diving depth is regulated from a safety perspective relating to your scuba diver certification level.

 Also, different scuba organisations have different maximum depths for the levels of qualification.
 For example a PADI deep diver is qualified to dive to 40 metres (130 feet), whereas a dive leader in BSAC is qualified to dive to 50 metres (164 feet).

 The first limitation after that relates to the toxic effects of the oxygen content of atmospheric air, which is at about 21% or air.
 Scuba divers breathing air at depths beyond 60 metres (197 feet) face an increasing risk of oxygen toxicity.

 This is why technical divers that dive to depths in excess of 60 metres use mixed gases, which reduce the oxygen content in the air they breathe.

 Beyond that the other limiting factor becomes the pressures that gets greater and greater, the deeper you go.
 However, a world record was set by an Egyptian diver who dived to about 1,090 feet in the Red Sea.
 This is the deepest dive ever by a scuba diver!